-Prerequisite: Grade of A- or higher in 125 American Literature or a grade of C+ or higher in 130 American Literature (H).
+Prerequisite: A grade of C+ or higher in 162 AP Seminar & American Literature (H).
 An academic course review will be conducted to determine student's placement within the course.
 Course satisfies a requirement for graduation.

 162 AP Seminar & American Literature (H) 3 Trimesters 1.5 credit 10 NCAA